 But also consider lesser know buy still widely available varieties like Hendricks, Hayoman's, or The Botanist.
 Or even a locally distilled gin from your hometown.

-Avoid back sweetened gins anything that is cask aged.
+Avoid back-sweetened gins or anything that is cask aged.
 These are great options for other drinks but their flavors will conflict with the heavily herbal notes of the Chartreuse.

 ⏲️How to Make a Green Ghost